Earthport/rest-api-docs/Guides/payment flows.md

 | 3 | POST /users/{epUserID}/bank-accounts/{epBankID}/payments	| Creates the payment instruction from the payer to the beneficiary.
 Returns epTransactionID for the transaction created |

 As you can see, they need to be run in this specific order, given that each call requires the output from the previous call.
 In other words, a beneficiary is linked to a user and a payment is linked to both the user and the beneficiary.
-Below is a diagram that shows a proposed flow of actions on your application triggering / processing the response of these services
+Below is a diagram that shows a proposed flow of actions on your application triggering / processing the response of these services:

 ![alt text](https://cdn.rawgit.com/Earthport/rest-api-docs/master/images/RestAPI-Payments-Granular-minimum.svg "Payment service (minimum flow)")

 ### Recommended Payment service flow (with dynamic screens)

-The flow below includes additional optional services recommended to improve customer experience by providing tailored screens that prompt only for the required information:
+The flow below includes additional optional services recommended to improve the customer experience by providing tailored screens that prompt only for the required information:

 | # | API call | Notes |
 | - | ----------- | --------- |